athulyaesther777/Athulyaesther777/README.md

 ### Hey, Welcome to My GitHub! 👋

-I'm **Athulya B Vijay**, a Junior Software Engineer with a strong focus on Data Science, Python development, and AI.
+I'm **Athulya**, a Junior Software Engineer with a strong focus on Data Science, Python development, and AI.
 I thrive on creating innovative solutions that make a difference, particularly in the healthcare sector.
 My GitHub showcases a collection of projects that reflect my skills and interests.

 - 🔭 **Currently Working On:** AI-powered healthcare chatbot, data science projects, and web applications.
 - 🌱 **Learning:** Advanced Python, Data Science techniques, and Machine Learning algorithms.